-- 12.3 Reconciliation of revalued property, plant and equipment is more fully disclosed in Note 12.1. - 12.4 The Hotel building is constructed on land obtained from the Ceylon Tourist Board on a 99 years lease commencing from 9 May 1970, for which the Company pays a sum of Rs.
-2.5 Mn annually as operating lease rental disclosed in Note 25.(b).

-12.5 If the buildings and building integrals were stated at historical cost, the carrying amounts would be as follows:
+- 12.3 The Hotel building is constructed on land obtained from the Ceylon Tourist Board on a 99 years lease commencing from 9 May 1970, for which the Company pays a sum of Rs.
+2.5Mn annually as operating lease rental disclosed in Note 25.b. - 12.4 If the Buildings and building integrals were stated at historical cost, the carrying amounts would be as follows:

-Asset category Cost Accumulated depreciation Net book value Rs '000 Rs '000 Rs '000 Buildings and building integrals 2,632,024 462,110 2,169,914 2,632,024 462,110 2,169,914
+Asset category Cost Accumulated depreciation Net book value Rs '000 Rs '000 Rs '000 Buildings and building integrals 2,765,483 507,799 2,257,684 2,765,483 507,799 2,257,684

-12.6 The Company regulary reviewed the useful life of each significant component of buildings and in the review process, the Company obtains the assistance of an independent professional valuer.
-Accordingly, depreciation is calculated for the year using a straight line method for each individual significant component of building.
+12.5 The Company regularly reviews the useful life of each significant component of buildings and in the review process, the Company obtains the assistance of an independent professional valuer.
+Accordingly, depreciation is calculated for the year using a straight line method for each individual significant component of the building.